euphoria-io/heim/client/site/about/conduct.md

-# Euphorian Code of Conduct  *updated Sep 30, 2015*
+# Euphorian Code of Conduct  *updated April 12th, 2016*

 ## Purpose

-The primary goal of Euphoria is to be inclusive to the largest number of people, with the most varied and diverse backgrounds possible.
-As such, we are devoted to providing a friendly, safe, and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, race, or socioeconomic status.
+The main goal of Euphoria is to be inclusive to the largest number of people, with the most varied and diverse backgrounds possible.
+It's important to us to provide a friendly, safe, and welcoming environment for everybody, regardless of gender, sexual orientation, ability, ethnicity, race, or socioeconomic status.

-As online citizens, we must recognize the relationships between our actions and their effects on our community.
-Communities mirror the societies in which they exist and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.
-We invite all those who participate in Euphoria to help us create safe and positive experiences for everyone.
+We invite all those who participate on Euphoria to help us create safe and positive experiences for everyone.
 Remember: there is a human on the other side of the screen.

 ## Rules

-In furtherance of these goals, the following behaviors are prohibited:
+To help us achieve these goals, the following behaviors are not allowed:

  * Threats of violence or violent language directed against another person.

- * Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes, insults, or language.
+ * Sexist, racist, homophobic, transphobic, or otherwise discriminatory jokes, insults, or language.

  * Posting (or threatening to post) other people's personally identifying information ("doxing") or posting of non-harassing private communication without consent.

  * Inappropriate sexual attention or unwelcome sexual advances.
-Misreading the tone of the situation is no excuse.
+Misreading the tone of the situation isn't an excuse.

  * Deliberate intimidation or stalking.